-3. Keep it moist.
 Before and after germination, your new seed needs a nearly constant supply of moisture.
-It’s not necessary to water a long time in each spot, but do keep the growing zone of the new grass moist with daily or nearly daily watering.
+It's not necessary to water a long time in each spot but do keep the growing zone of the new grass moist with daily or nearly daily watering.
 Keep an eye on the moisture to ensure that the grass is not retaining too much moisture, which could lead to the growth of fungus.